Benjamin Moore Calm Paint

 As you can see, using a light gray rug in our current home gave the whole room a much more cohesive, modern look.

-The light in our former home is much different.
+The natural light in our new home is much different as well.

-As a result, light matters as it effects how the very same paint color looks on a wall
+As a result, light matters!
+All light sources will always change how the very same paint color looks on a wall.

 Because time of day and lighting can drastically change the look of a paint color, it’s important to test samples out first on the wall.